andry-andriamananjara/ePUGAN/README.md

 ## Dataset
 <!-- Dataset -->
+***The code structure in this section will be updated in the future for improved usability.**
 During the training, we use [PU-NET](https://github.com/yulequan/PU-Net) and  [PU1K](https://github.com/guochengqian/PU-GCN) datasets, and they can be also found in `MC_5k/Mydataset`.

 Given the necessity for training with both uniform and non-uniform datasets, the current availability is limited to non-uniform datasets with fixed input.
 Moreover, there are issues with the existing code used to generate datasets from mesh.
 Below, we introduce a new mesh data generator code aimed at creating versatile input datasets, whether uniform or non-uniform.
+Further details on number of patches and patch size can be seen in `MC_5K/off_to_xyz.py`.

 ```
-XXXXXX
-XXXXXX
-XXXXXX
+cd MC_5K
+python off_to_xyz.py --isTrain=train                   --datasetdir=Mydataset/PU1K/non_uniform/trainpu1k
+python off_to_xyz.py --isTrain=test                    --datasetdir=Mydataset/PU1K/non_uniform/test/original_meshes
 ```

 <!-- Creating new dataset from mesh file -->